What Are Strawberries?

 One small study showed the anti-inflammatory benefits of strawberries can also protect other parts of the body, including the joints.
 For people with osteoarthritis and knee pain, strawberries can help reduce pain and swelling and improve quality of life.
-The consumption of strawberries has been shown to significantly reduce constant, intermittent, and total pain for people with osteoarthritis.
+In one study, adults who ate 50 grams of strawberries each day for 24 weeks experienced an overall reduction in pain and inflammation.

 It’s also an excellent source of:

-Strawberries are a low glycemic food and are low in fat, but they still contain sugar.
+Strawberries are a low glycemic food, and like most fruits are fat free.
+They do contain sugar, but it’s fructose, not sucrose or, obviously, added sugar.
+The fiber in strawberries also slows down the absorption of natural sugars.
 Moderating your portions and keeping your servings to about a cup or less will help keep you from consuming too many calories.

 How to Prepare Strawberries

 Strawberries are found in the produce aisles of most grocery stores and supermarkets.
 You can also pick your own strawberries at local farms during their peak season.

 Strawberries are a versatile fruit that can be used in custards, fruit salads, baked goods, and salads.

 Here are some ways to use strawberries in recipes:

 - Make pancakes with strawberry slices instead of blueberries